zozores/hugo-moddedbear/README.md

   # Social media.
 Delete any item you aren't using to make sure it won't show up
   # in your website's metadata.
   [social]
-    email = "me@example.com" # Added to the navbar so readers can reply to posts twitter = "example" # Twitter handle (without '@') facebook_admin = "0000000000" # Facebook Page Admin ID
+    email = "me@example.com" # Added to the footer so readers can reply to posts twitter = "example" # Twitter handle (without '@') facebook_admin = "0000000000" # Facebook Page Admin ID
 ```